hnez/forrest/docs/jobs.md

           echo "$PERSISTENCE_TOKEN" > ~/config/persist
 ```

-Differences between public GitHub runners and runnign on Forrest:
+Differences between public GitHub runners and running on Forrest:

 - Jobs specify which `<machine type>` to use via the `runs-on` parameter.
 - The images provided by e.g. Debian are very minimal and un-configured